 The Rocklands course is the younger of The Country Club’s two 18-hole golf courses, having been built in 1992.
 Designed by Martin Hawtree, it was further refined in 2009 by Sean Quinn.
 If you can raise your eyes from the fairways for a second, there are spectacular views of Johannesburg and the Magaliesberg mountain range beyond.

 Rocklands is bordered by natural grasslands, huge rock formations and copses with indigenous trees such as Buffalo-thorn, Wild Olive and Kiepersol to give it a more ‘bushveld’ feel.
 But don’t be distracted by the beauty of the surroundings; this is a challenging course off the back tees.

 Like most South African golf courses, Kikuyu grass is used on the tees, fairways and semi-rough, while greens are seeded with Bentgrass, and are constructed to USGA specifications.

 Our favourite was the 6th hole which is a magnificent par 3.
 It plays uphill to a well shaped and undulating green.
 The slope is deceiving and needs a little more club than you think to reach the green and clear the deep bunker protecting the left side.

 Accommodation is available on site in the form of a ‘Dormy House’ but is only open to Member’s guest or reciprocal members.
 There are 26 clubs in the UK with reciprocity so worth checking if you qualify for reduced green fees and use of the other facilities at the Country Club, such as the swimming pool, tennis and squash courts.

-For more information about playing golf at The Country Club, Johannesburg or other South Africa golfing Holidays, contact us here or call +44 208 249 5919 (Europe) or +65 919 412 56 (Asia) to speak to our South Africa Golf Holidays team.
+For more information about playing golf at The Country Club, Johannesburg or other golfing holidays in South Africa, contact us here or call +44 208 249 5919 to speak to our South Africa golf holidays team.

 The Country Club, Johannesburg Golf Course Information: